dhthwy/r/README.md

 # r

 "No one single thing.
-From a holistical pov there wasn't a single act of kindness.
+From a holistical pov there wasn't a single act of kindness, ever.

 Search for days until the party is over and then get shot, and knowing full well everyone else was having a grand time.
 It was humiliation.
 Lovely design was right.
 It really showed me what your words could not."